 This simple strategy helps you to stay focus on what needs to be done.
 As Jesse Jackson said:

 “If my mind can conceive it, and my heart can believe it, I know I can achieve it”.

 3. Small actions add up

 Often we can get bogged down and feel overwhelmed/stressed by the enormity of the things we need to do (e.g. writing an 11,000 word thesis).
-I had to regularly remind myself that even if I wrote only one sentence each day, eventually all those sentences were going to add up to my 11,000 word limit.
+I had to regularly remind myself that even if I wrote only one sentence each day, eventually all those sentences were going to add up to something really solid (my 11,000 word thesis).

-I read somewhere recently that worry disappears in the face of action.
-So next time you start worrying about an assignment or exams, force yourself to do something, however small it might be.
+Worry disappears in the face of action.
+So next time you start worrying about an assignment or exams, force yourself to do something (anything!), however small it might be.

-4. Get some comrades and spend time with them
+5. Get some supportive comrades and spend time with them

 There’s something really comforting and energising about spending time with others who are going through or have gone through the same painful experience as you.

-I was told by one of my lecturers about this idea of getting together with other honours students and having regular writing sessions each week (where you would all sit around at a table and write for an hour or so).
-Whilst I never did this for my honours project, I have done this in previous years with friends when preparing for really difficult exams.
+One of my lecturers suggested getting together with other honours students and having regular writing sessions each week (where you would all sit around at a table and write for an hour or so).
+While I never did this for my honours project, I have done this in previous years with friends when preparing for really difficult exams.
 Getting together with others can turn boring, stressful tasks into a fun, playful ones.